Category

 We’re always thrilled to hear about technology companies updating their products specifically for accessibility.
 Not only does improved technology enhance experiences for people with disabilities, but these updates move the needle further toward progress.
 Let’s hope other companies and organizations follow suit because everyone benefits from accessibility.
 Here are some of the highlights from the […]

-Assistive Technology Focus: Braille Devices
+Assistive Technology Focus: Braille Display Devices

-One of the best things about being in the digital accessibility field is learning about the innovative tools that give users with disabilities the ability to access and understand content they otherwise could not experience.
-Assistive technology (AT) allows folks with disabilities to access computers, electronic devices and the web using additional or alternative input […]
+One of the best aspects of working in the digital accessibility field is learning about the innovative tools that enable users with disabilities to access and understand content they would otherwise be unable to experience.
+Assistive technology (AT) enables individuals with disabilities to access computers, electronic devices, and the web using alternative or additional input […]

 Accessibility Spotlight: Neil Squire Society